MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 # Microsoft Dynamics GP System Setup Guide

-Microsoft Dynamics GP can provide important information about the money flowing through your business—where it came from, where it is, and where it’s going.
+Microsoft Dynamics GP can provide important information about the money flowing through your business—where it came from, where it is, and where it's going.

 Microsoft Dynamics GP is a comprehensive accounting and business management system composed of modules that focus on meeting specific business needs.
 These